 In recent years, youth strength and conditioning has experienced a significant rise in interest (1).
 This is perhaps for multiple reasons such as increased sporting focus on young athletes, improved understanding of the safety and physical potential of youth strength training, and new sales avenues for profitable businesses.
 Regardless of the reasons which surround the increased interest, what is truly important is how to maximise the physical potential of youths whilst maintaining or even improving safe practice to protect their health and wellbeing.
 As a result, many protocols have been developed in order to monitor development and enhance athleticism both safely and effectively – one of which is the use of the maturity offset.

 - Infant – baby or very young child (0-2 years).

 - Child/preadolescent – from 2 years old to the onset of puberty (approximately 11.5-13.5 years).

 - Adolescent – from the onset of puberty to end of pubertal growth (approximately 18 years).

 What is the Peak Height Velocity?

-Peak height velocity (PHV) is simply the period of time in which an adolescent experiences their fastest upward growth in their stature – i.e. the time when they grow the fastest during their adolescent growth spurt (1).
-A common misconception is that humans experience their fastest vertical growth during the adolescent growth spurt, this however is incorrect.
+Peak height velocity (PHV) is simply the period of time in which a child experiences their fastest upward growth in their stature – i.e. the time when they grow the fastest during their adolescent growth spurt (1).
+A common misconception is that humans experience their fastest vertical growth during the adolescent growth spurt, this, however, is incorrect.
 The fastest increase in stature is actually observed during the first year of life, after birth (Figure 1).
 During this period (0-1 year), the average male grows approximately 26cm per year, whilst the average female grows approximately 25cm, respectively (2).

 Regardless of the growth rates during the first year of life, the adolescent growth spurt (adolescent peak height velocity) is the most important for the exercise professional.
 Note that figure 1 also displays the onset of the adolescent growth spurt in both males and females – represented by the sudden rise in growth velocity.